 Reclaimed wood floors have decades of use left in them, and perform similarly to new cut wood floors.
 The biggest difference is in the style and appearance of the wood.
 Old wood floors often have a more rustic appearance as well as an aged finish that new cut floors take years to develop.

-Using Old Wood Flooring
+Using Reclaimed Wood Flooring

-Old wood floors work in many of the same styles and architectural designs as new cut wood floors.
+Old barn wood floors work in many of the same styles and architectural designs as new cut wood floors.
 They simply have added depth, character, and history that can bring additional interest and style to a room.
 They may be rustic or more transitional in style, and can be found in different widths, finishes, and wood species.
 You may use a single origin wood or a blend of different woods for even more interest.

-Old wood floors work well in many different areas.
+Old barn wood floors work well in many different areas.
 Check out these 7 design ideas to be inspired as to how you can use them in your next project.

 1. Rustic Design